andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 might be useful for cross referencing to the main data set later.

 ## Extracting to HTML
-I first sought out a library to extract data from PDFs.
+I first sought out a Python library to extract data from PDFs.
 There's a number of options, such as [pypdf](https://github.com/py-pdf/pypdf), [PyMuPDF](https://github.com/pymupdf/PyMuPDF), [pdfminer.six](https://github.com/pdfminer/pdfminer.six), and [PDFquery](https://github.com/jcushman/pdfquery).

-After extracting the bare text with them,
-I found that the bare text was not sufficient, as it loses the semantic structure of the document.
+After experimenting with extracting the text with them, I found that the bare text was not sufficient, as it loses the semantic structure of the document.
-For example, the heading "Answer Categories" and the answer category text values themselves may not be next to each other on extraction, so it's not clear which text chunk belongs under which heading.
+For example, the heading "Answer Categories" and the answer category text values themselves may not be next to each other on when extracted to text, so it's not clear which text chunk belongs under which heading.

+Most of the pdf libraries can include positioning information upon extraction by embedding the text in XML or HTML tags that contain the coordinates of a bounding box for each text element.
+I ended
-Most of the pdf libraries have a way to extract positioning information as well, by including coordinates of a boundary box for each text element, such as by XML or HTML tag attributes.
-I ended up choosing `pdfminer.six` as it had a CLI utility that was simple to use to convert the entire PDF to HTML in one step, at which point I could manipulate the HTML with a library like `beautifulsoup4` which I already have some familiarity with.
+up choosing `pdfminer.six` as it had a simple CLI utility that could convert the entire PDF to HTML in one step, at which point I could manipulate the HTML with a library like `beautifulsoup4` (which I already had some familiarity with).

 After installing `pdfminer.six`, the CLI utility is a one-liner:
 ```bash